 I recognize that you all have been deeply traumatized by the actions of our father.
 Your childhood is full of pain, lies, manipulation and abuse.
 I wish I had a magic wand to go back in time and undo all of that (for all of us) but I can't.
 See?
 I don't hate you...I really don't.
 I just can't get behind your ways of thinking.
 Im sorry but I can't understand how as adults you all have not progressed any further than you have?

 My mother is NOT your problem.
 As an adult, I have heard all your stories....over and over again.
 First off, they are inconsistent.
 I mean there's your sign, right?
 Ok so let me lay this out for you all.
 My mother found Jesus and was saved in 1977.
 The same year that she married our father.
 The same year that she chose to take you all on as step children and be the mother that you all didn't have in your lives.
-The only mother you had because your own mother abandoned you and left you with the monster.
+The only mother you had at that time because, lets try to remember it correctly, your mother chose to walk away and leave you to that monster.
 Yes, those are harsh words but I can't apologize for them because I am just stating the facts.
 Was she perfect?
 Good lord, no!
 But is anyone?
 I know I sure as hell ain't.
 She believed in discipline and you all were a bunch of disrespectful and unruly little shits so yes, you were disciplined, but you were not abused by her.
 And ya know what?
 I understand that while you are kids, things aren't really seen with clarity from a mature standpoint because you were children but as an adult, why has there been no mature "hindsight is 20/20" attitude?
 You're so busy placing the blame on my mother you don't see it clearly.
 First, my mother had different circumstances with her older 3 children and their father so you cannot compare their lives to yours.
 You have absolutely no idea the arrangements that were made between their father and my mother.
-Second, she HAD money when she met our father but he blew through that they ended up living off of a strict budget which, for a family of 10, meant homemade haircuts, days of Mac and cheese and big pots of spaghetti.
+Second, she HAD money when she met our father but he blew right through that they ended up living off of a strict budget which, for a family of 10, meant homemade haircuts, days of Mac and cheese and big pots of spaghetti.
 Third, was it really unfair of them to leave you at home while they took the 2 babies of the family with them to go eat or go out?
 Do you really think they could trust you all with us?
 You all couldn't be in a room together for more than 10 minutes without fighting or plotting the next "sneak out"....suuuuuure we were supposed to be safe with you.
 But, instead of being a mature adult and understanding the situations for what they were in reality, you have given in to the "poor pity me" syndrome and as such, the false memories are now reality for you....

 ITS NOT RIGHT